zmenciso/MemEA/README.md

-# Periph_gen
+# MemEA

-Periph_gen is a simple tool for estimating the area breakdown of memory arrays.
+MemEA is a simple tool for estimating the area breakdown of memory arrays.
 It supports multiple array types (e.g. CAM, SRAM, compute-in-memory) and emerging devices (e.g. FeFET).